12 minute read.

 Most people use social for fun and want to be entertained.

-Be careful though in case the post may cause offence.
+Be careful though in case your post may cause offence.

-If you think twice about posting or sharing it then don’t.
+If you think twice about posting, sharing or it doesn’t fit with your brand then don’t.

 Post at the right time